getify/You-Dont-Know-JS/scope & closures/ch5.md

 We pass the inner function `baz` over to `bar`, and call that inner function (labeled `fn` now), and when we do, its closure over the inner scope of `foo()` is observed, by accessing `a`.

-These passings-around of functions can be indirect, too.
+These passing-arounds of functions can be indirect, too.

 ```js
 var fn;